 Visiting Disney World During The Holidays

-Disney World is fun year round (ok, maybe with the exception of July and August..lol) but visiting during the holidays is one of my favorite times.
+Disney World is fun year-round (ok, maybe with the exception of July and August..lol) but visiting during the holidays is one of my favorite times.
 The lights, the music, the decorations… just make it all more magical.
 We recently went down for a night to get our holiday fix.
 We stayed at the Copper Creek Villas, which is part of the Wilderness Lodge.
 The Wildnerness Lodge is one of our favorite resorts, especially with their Christmas decorations this time of year.
-I’m a big fan of staying at one of the Magic Kingdom resorts because there’s alot to be said for being able to skip having to go to park the car, get the kids on the tram, get to the gate, then choose a transportation to get to the park.
-It saves on alot of stress for us.
-I always look for a good deal though, which seems to becoming trickier as rooms get booked up faster.
+I’m a big fan of staying at one of the Magic Kingdom resorts because there’s a lot to be said for being able to skip having to go to park the car, get the kids on the tram, get to the gate, then choose transportation to get to the park.
+It saves on a lot of stress for us.
+I always look for a good deal though, which seems to become trickier as rooms get booked up faster.

 The Copper Creek Villas have a rustic-elegant atmosphere which is Disney’s nod to the rich pioneering heritage of the Pacific Northwest.
 You are just around the river bend from the Magic Kingdom but in walking through parts of the resort you’d never know it.
 It really has the Pacific Northwest feel.

-We had the studio villa, and it was really nice!
+We had a studio villa, and it was really nice!
 We had a view of the pool area and a little sitting area outside the room.
-There’s a little kitchen area with a microwave, refrigerator, coffee pot, sink and dishes in the cabinet!
+There’s a little kitchen area with a microwave, refrigerator, coffee pot, sink, and dishes in the cabinet!

-The shower was cool because there was there was a regular shower head and then a “rain” showerhead in middle.
+The shower was cool because there was a regular shower head and then a “rain” showerhead in middle.